North Central College in the News

 North Central College dean interviewed on FOX 32 Chicago

-Stephen Maynard Caliendo, dean of the College of Arts and Sciences at North Central College, interviewed with FOX 32 Chicago where he discussed the implications of the SCOTUS hearing and its long-term impact on the nation.
+Stephen Maynard Caliendo, dean of the College of Arts and Sciences at North Central College, interviewed with FOX 32 Chicago reporter Tia Ewing to discuss these latest developments.